mbofos01/microservices-rabbitmq/README.md

 # Microservice Tutorial

+In this repository I tried to implement an image editing microservice.
+At this point our microservice operates in Python and uses RabbiMQ (messaging queue) to communicate with two faux-servers (Python and Java).

-## Server (Python & Java Producer)
+## Faux Server (Python & Java Producer)

 Theoretically the producers publish an API which allows web-users to upload images into a directory.
 In our case the directory is shared between the microservice and the server.

+At this point we assume that the user has uploaded an image and it is located at `/shared/` directory.

+The full path of said image and the width we want our image to have is passed through the queue at a JSON format.

 ## Image Editor (Consumer)

-Via RabbitMQ the microservice gets the path of the user-uploaded image and edits it.
+Our microservice consumes the queue and edits the image we passed.

 ## Examples